 2nd offense = device confiscated; parent notified; device returned to parent; 20 discipline points to student and one lunch ISS

-3rd offense = device confiscated; parent notified; device impounded for 6 school days; 25 discipline points to student and an administrative "U"
+3rd offense = device confiscated; parent notified; device returned to parent; 25 discipline points to student and an administrative "U"

-4th offense = device confiscated; parent notified; device impounded for 6 school days; 35 discipline points to student and one day of suspension
+4th offense = device confiscated; parent notified; device returned to parent; 35 discipline points to student and one day of suspension

-Subsequent offenses may result in suspensions up to 10 school days and/or longer impoundment time of the device.
+Subsequent offenses may result in suspensions up to 10 school days.

 Violation of this policy can result in discipline up to and including suspension or expulsion, and notification of law enforcement authorities.
 A student who violates this policy may be prohibited from possession of both privately-owned and district-owned electronic device at school or school-related events.

 Exceptions to the policy for special circumstances, health-related reasons, current and valid IEP/504, and emergencies can be made through contacting school administration.

 Participation in interscholastic athletics, cheerleading, student government, student clubs, graduation ceremonies, and other extracurricular activities is not a constitutionally protected civil right.
 Therefore, students who are suspended, transferred to an alternative placement, or expelled, may lose the privilege of participation in all extracurricular activities during the period of discipline and will not be afforded due process procedures to challenge the denial of participation.